microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

 # Refactoring to use the new No. Series module

-This document is created to give a brief explanation of how refactor your code to use the new No. Series module.
+This document provides brief explanations and some examples that can help you refactor your code to use the new No. Series module.
-Old refers to the current ways of using the No. Series implementation while New refers to using the newly created No. Series module.
+Each section offers examples of the old and new ways of using the No. Series implementation.
+"Old" refers to how we currently do that, and "New" refers to using the new No. Series module.

 ## Uptake examples

 ### TryGetNextNo
+TryGetNextNo is a function that will get and return the next no. without modifying the No. Series.
+PeekNextNo does the same now and makes the code easier to understand.

 Old:
 ```